-You’ve just been told by the doctors that your child has cancer - what now?
+You’ve just been told by the doctors that your child has cancer – what now?
+How do you cope when a loved one is gravely ill?

 This was the scenario my husband and I faced in 2013 when our eldest daughter was diagnosed with lymphoma and in the space of three short days, she went from being a school girl with a cough, to a cancer patient recovering from surgery.